zuchka/remove-markdown/README.md

 [![CircleCI](https://circleci.com/gh/stiang/remove-markdown.svg?style=svg&circle-token=cac2feef7dc90e6b8578aec361be369412be1c6a)](https://circleci.com/gh/stiang/remove-markdown)

 ## What is it?
-**remove-markdown** is a node.js module that will remove (strip) Markdown formatting from a text.
-"Markdown formatting" means pretty much anything that doesn’t look like regular text, like square brackets, asterisks etc.
+**remove-markdown** is a node.js module that will remove (strip) Markdown formatting from text.
+*Markdown formatting* means pretty much anything that doesn’t look like regular text, like square brackets, asterisks etc.

 ## When do I need it?
-The typical use case is to display an excerpt of a Markdown text, without the actual Markdown (or rendered HTML, for that matter), for example in a list of posts.
+The typical use case is to display an excerpt from some Markdown text, without any of the actual Markdown syntax - for example in a list of posts.

 ## Installation